-We sailed from Tortola to St. Thomas in the American Virgin Islands, where we were able to snorkel some more, got to swim, and laid out on the beach.
+We sailed from Tortola to St. Thomas in the American Virgin Islands, where we were able to snorkel some more, got to swim, and hung out on the beach.
 The water was really that turquoise blue that they show on TV – truly picture perfect.

 really big porthole and window seat.
-Our stateroom was a perfect size and all four of us were comfortable and never felt smushed.
+The stateroom was a really good size and all four of us were comfortable and never felt smushed.

 Like Service Experts on Facebook to watch for our next great contest!